Spanish Parts of Speech (Part 2)

 He needs to see doctor Lopez.

-Note: Definite articles are also usually omitted before the titles San, Santa, Don, and Doña.
+Note: Definite articles are omitted before Don, Doña, Santo, and Santa.

 But don't use a definite article when talking to someone: